-Defense counsel can avoid a conviction of a crime of domestic violence b or her client by pleading to an offense that is not a crime of violence, or by avoiding proof in the record that the victim shared the specified domestic relationship with the defendant.
+Defense counsel can avoid a conviction of a crime of domestic violence by his or her client by pleading to an offense that is not a crime of violence, or by pleading to an offense in which the victim is not a person protected under the definition of the state's domestic violence laws.

 Avoid conviction of a crime of violence.
-Some offenses have no potential element of violence: for example, theft.
+Some offenses have no potential element of violence: for example, Pen C §591 (misdemeanor tampering with telephone or television line), Pen C §591.5 (tampering to prevent call to authorities), Pen C §653m(a) (single annoying telephone call).
 Other offenses are not categorically or necessarily crimes of violence, although a particular conviction may be held to be of a crime of violence if the record establishes that the offense involved intended or actual use of violent force.
 A plea to these offenses will avoid a conviction of a domestic violence offense as long as counsel keeps evidence of actual violence out of the record of conviction.
 See §52.47.
-For example, battery and spousal battery under Pen C §243(a), (e), are not necessarily crimes of violence, because the statute can be violated by mere offensive touching, and a misdemeanor under Pen C §236 is not necessarily a crime of violence, because it requires no violence.
-Likewise, dissuading (with no threats of violence) an individual from filing a complaint under Pen C §136.1(b) is a potentially very useful plea because it appears not to have immigration consequences, and it can fulfill many requirements of the prosecution in that it is a potential strike (see Pen C §1192.7(c)(37)) and may be punished as a felony or as a misdemeanor.
+For example, battery and spousal battery under Pen C §243(a),

+(e), are not necessarily crimes of violence, because the statute can be violated by mere offensive touching, and a misdemeanor under Pen C §236 is not necessarily a crime of violence, because it requires no violence.
+Likewise, dissuading (with no threats of violence) an individual from filing a complaint under Pen C §136.1(b) is a potentially very useful plea because it is not a crime of violence, although ICE may charge this as a crime of moral turpitude, and if a sentence of 1 year or more is imposed, it will be charged as an aggravated felony.
+Penal Code §136.1(b) can fulfill many requirements of the prosecution in that it is a potential strike (see Pen C \$1192.7(c)(37)) and may be punished as a felony or as a misdemeanor.
 In contrast, infliction of injury on a spouse or other family member, as defined by Pen C §273.5, is a crime of violence (see Banuelos-Ayon v Holder (9th Cir 2010) 611 F3d 1080) and hence is a crime of domestic violence.
 Reckless infliction of harm is not a crime of violence, so that offenses such as involuntary manslaughter and felony involuntary manslaughter (Pen C §§191.5, 192(b)) are not crimes of violence.
 See Fernandez-Ruiz v Gonzales (9th Cir 2006) 466 F3d 1121 (en banc); Lara-Cazares v Gonzales (9th Cir 2005) 408 F3d 1217.